nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

 ---
 # Campaign Supply Chain with Marketo and Workfront blueprints {#overview}

-## Achieving Faster Time-to-market With Optimized Campaign Supply Chain {#achieving-faster-time-to-market-with-optimized-campaign-supply-chain}
+## Achieve faster time-to-market With optimized campaign supply chain {#achieving-faster-time-to-market-with-optimized-campaign-supply-chain}

 The job of marketing continues to grow with new channels and more ways to personalize communications every day.
 Marketing teams need ways to continue to automate and evolve to support changing marketing demands around the world.